 Do your Welcome Session

-After you have a troop number, meet with Liz, our new leader mentor.
-She will give you information about our service unit (our local area volunteer group) and more information about getting started with your troop.
-Contact Liz at firstname.lastname@example.org to set up your welcome session and keep her e-mail handy for questions!
+After you have a troop number, meet with Michele, our new leader mentor.
+She will give you information about our council, our service unit (our local area volunteer group) and more information about getting started with your troop.
+Michele will send you an e-mail (will come from email@example.com – no space) welcoming you as a new leader and explaining your next steps.

 Take your leader training

 Part of your congratulations letter from Girl Scouts will include leader training information.
-There are four required trainings for leaders (and highly recommended for assistant leaders as well).
-You can always access training information here: http://www.girlscoutsgcnwi.org/en/for-volunteers/training.html
+There are several required trainings for leaders (and highly recommended for assistant leaders as well).
+All training is accessed through the training portal here: http://www.girlscoutsgcnwi.org/en/for-volunteers/training.html

 Attend the leader meetings: